Travel and OIST Guests

 Guidelines for OIST Travel

 - New hires are now subject to country specific lockdowns and cannot travel.
-In the unlikely event of an incoming colleague even being permitted to travel in the weeks ahead, they will subject to two-stage quarantine.
+In the unlikely event of an incoming colleague even being permitted to travel, they will subject to double quarantine—fourteen days at the port of entry in Japan followed by fourteen days of home quarantine in Okinawa.
 People offered jobs by OIST have been advised that their start date may be postponed in response to the global pandemic and current travel prohibitions.

 - Serious family emergencies could necessitate travel from Okinawa to other parts of Japan.
 This will be permitted with manager approval, but home quarantine for fourteen days will still be required upon return.
-You can work from home where approved, or can use carer, personal or emergency leave to cover your absence.
+Please consult the Work From Home and Taking Leave webpage for more information.

 Guidelines for OIST Guests and Visitors